UB University of Baltimore

 In many industries, obtaining competitive advantages became directly related to the deployment of information technology to design, create and provide the main products/services.
 In many instances the information technology became an integral part of the product/service.
 The course aims to provide you with learning experiences in the use, development and management of information systems and technology.

 Some of the class activities are done individually, while others are group work.
-I created six groups, which have no members in the beginning of the semester.
+I created seven groups, which have no members in the beginning of the semester.
 After our first class meeting you will choose what group to join by replying on-line to what group to join in SAKAI.

 ASSIGNMENTS AND GRADING